First things first: what is the fold?

 As designers, we often get asked by clients to make sure a certain piece of copy or call to action is always visible above the fold.
 We understand the reason for the request but it can be tricky to guarantee, and here’s why: We tend to base website and email design on the most common desktop, tablet and mobile screen sizes but when you consider different devices, varying screen resolutions, browser sizes and constantly evolving technology, it becomes hard to know where the fold even is.

-This only helps so much in making sure users see key content above the fold.
+This scale only helps so much in making sure users see key content above the fold.
 Fortunately, we can dig a little deeper: we can use Google Analytics to see the most popular screen dimensions, which provides valuable insight when redesigning and improving websites and emails.

 More and more websites are adopting a full screen approach where content is coded to fill the screen and snap to the sides, top and bottom regardless of the resolution.
 This is a good way of introducing your website and ensuring content is above the fold, but we’re still restricted on the amount of content by the limited screen real estate of a growing number of mobile users, who certaintly shouldn’t be neglected.